unbc/puppet-sssd/README.markdown

 5. [Limitations](#limitations)

 ## Overview
-The SSSD module installs, configures, and manages the sssd service on RedHat platforms.
+The SSSD module makes it easy to authenticate against Active Directory with sssd.

 ## Module Description
 The SSSD module manages the sssd service on distributions based on RedHat